Anna-Vas/stepik_auto_tests_course_final_project/README.md

 This project was developed within the framework of this course on Stepik: https://stepik.org/course/575/syllabus

 I highly recommend this course to everyone who wants to improve their skills in web testing using Python and Selenium.

+**P.s. for the rewievers from Stepik**.
+I'm using the word "cart" instead of "basket" in some tests/classes/methods names because I'm more used to this name and I didn't want to change it everywhere when I noticed the word "basket" in some tests names from the task on the website.
+Hope this formal discrepancy will not become a reason for my points to be reduced.
+Thank you :)